minh-ncm/minh-ncm/README.md

 ### Hi there 👋
-My name is Nguyễn Công Minh.
-I'm a Software Developer<br>
-I'm experienced mostly in full-stack web development.<br>
-At the moment, i spend some of my free time building web projects and other fields.
 <!--
 **minh-ncm/minh-ncm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.